 You can place the silverware inside the silverware storage box, provided the lid is tightly fitted.
 Exercise caution when keeping silverware as it is susceptible to tarnishing and scratching.

 Seasonal items and decor

 Your decor will have to change with each new season.
-How then do you intend to keep your promotional items, decorations, seasonal menus, centrepieces?
-With business self-storage, you can easily store all of these seasonal items and decorations, as well as any other type of holiday flairs such as lighting, candles, and napkins.
+How then, do you intend to keep your promotional items, decorations, seasonal menus, and centrepieces?
+With business self-storage, you can easily store all of these seasonal items and decorations, as well as any other type of holiday flairs, such as lighting, candles, and napkins.
 Moreover, when the weather changes, you would want to remove and safely store outdoor fixtures like patio furniture, umbrellas, heaters, and fire pits.

 Outlined below are a few tips to help in managing your restaurant and catering self-storage.

 - Put a label on each of your storage boxes detailing the contents therein.

 - Stack heavier and bigger boxes on the bottom.

 - You can also stack boxes on top of furniture like your tables and stools.

 - Using shelving will also offer a place to store items (like aprons) that you’ll need quick access to.